 Special Collections generally are a unique category of books and materials that are collected by libraries.
 Specific titles from the following collections can be located using the Kinlaw Library online catalog.
-These books are not available for general checkout, but can be viewed for research purposes in the Archives Reading Room on the lower level of the library.
+These books are not available for general checkout, but can be viewed for research purposes in the Kinlaw Study Center on the lower level of the library.

 Special Collections contains literary works about early Methodist history and the holiness movement in America, missionaries and missions around the world, titles by or about Asbury alumni or faculty, and items that have historical interest.
 Items can be searched in the library’s online catalog.
 To learn more about Asbury’s Wesleyan Holiness theological tradition go to this link.